marjoleinF/pre/README.md

-pre: An R package for deriving prediction rule ensembles
+pre: an R package for deriving prediction rule ensembles
 ========================================================

 pre is an R package for deriving prediction rule ensembles for binary and continuous outcome variables.
 Input variables may be numeric, ordinal and nominal.
 The package implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments: